Zero-shot causal learning: Introduction

 The causal inference literature formalizes this problem as conditional average treatment effects (CATE) estimation, in which the goal is to predict the effect of an intervention, conditioned on patient characteristics ($X$).
 When natural experiment data is available, consisting of individuals who already did and did not receive an intervention, a variety of CATE estimators exist to accomplish this task ~\cite{alaa2017bayesian,athey2016recursive,curth2021nonparametric,green2012modeling,hill2011bayesian,johansson2016learning,kunzel2019metalearners,nie2021quasi,kennedy2020optimal,shalit2017estimating}.
 These methods can then predict the effect of an \emph{existing} intervention ($W$) on a new individual ($X'$).

 However, in many real-world applications natural experiment data is entirely unavailable, and yet CATE estimation is critical.
-For instance, when new drugs are discovered, or new government policies are passed, it is important to know the effect of these novel interventions on individuals and subgroups in advance, \emph{i.e.}, before anybody is treated.
-There is thus a need for methods that can predict the effect of a \emph{novel} intervention ($W'$) on a new individual ($X'$) in a zero-shot fashion, \emph{i.e.}, without relying on \emph{any} historical data from individuals who received the intervention.
+For instance, when new drugs are discovered, or new government policies are passed, it is important to know the effect of these novel interventions on individuals and subgroups in advance, i.e., before anybody is treated.
+There is thus a need for methods that can predict the effect of a \emph{novel} intervention ($W'$) on a new individual ($X'$) in a zero-shot fashion, i.e., without relying on \emph{any} historical data from individuals who received the intervention.

 Generalizing to novel interventions is especially challenging because it requires generalizing across two dimensions simultaneously: to new interventions and new individuals.
 This entails efficiently ``aligning'' newly observed interventions to the ones previously observed in the training data.
-A zero-shot causal learning framework thus requires drawing analogies between the properties of interventions, and linking these to the features and outcomes of individual samples.

-\textbf{Present work.} Here, we propose \method~(\textbf{Ca}usal \textbf{M}eta-\textbf{l}earning), a general framework for training a single meta-model to estimate CATE across many interventions, including novel interventions that did not exist at the time of model training (Figure~\ref{fig:overview1}).
+\textbf{Present work.} Here, we first formulate the zero-shot CATE estimation problem.
+We then propose \method~(\textbf{Ca}usal \textbf{M}eta-\textbf{l}earning), a general framework for training a single meta-model to estimate CATE across many interventions, including novel interventions that did not exist at the time of model training (Figure~\ref{fig:overview1}).
 Our key insight is to frame CATE estimation for each intervention as a separate meta-learning task.
-For each task observed during training, we sample a retrospective natural experiment of individuals who did and who did not receive the intervention.
+For each task observed during training, we sample a retrospective natural experiment consisting of both (a) individuals who did receive the intervention, and (b) individuals who did not receive the intervention.
 This natural experiment data is used to estimate the effect of the intervention for each individual (using any off-the-shelf CATE estimator), which serves as the training target for the task.